Dialogues for Post-Conflict Futures

 The Dialogues for Post-Conflict Futures Webinar Series initiative brings together individuals with lived experience and deep expertise across diverse global conflicts to create a platform rooted in principles of listening and deep understanding before intervention.

-We convene practitioners, grassroots leaders, researchers, and affected communities to explore how infrastructure, humanitarian recovery, and sustainable development can be effectively implemented in conflict-affected regions.
+We convene practitioners, grassroots leaders, researchers, social entrepreneurs, and affected communities to explore how infrastructure, humanitarian recovery, and sustainable development can be effectively implemented in conflict-affected regions.
+A particular focus of the series is how locally driven social innovation and entrepreneurial approaches can shape more adaptive, context-sensitive, and sustainable pathways to recovery.

 Rather than imposing external frameworks, the series centres on-the-ground voices and locally grounded knowledge.
-It creates space for conversations that challenge dominant Western development paradigms and expand how we define impact and recovery.
+It creates space for conversations that challenge dominant Western development paradigms while exploring how locally driven social innovation and entrepreneurial approaches can reshape how impact and recovery are defined and delivered.

-At its core is a belief that deeper understanding, built through open dialogue, can lead to more sustainable solutions and drive a paradigm shift around how impact is conceived and delivered.
+At its core is a belief that deeper understanding, built through open dialogue, can lead to more sustainable solutions and drive a paradigm shift around how impact and innovation are conceived in conflict-affected settings.

-Create opportunities for practitioners, researchers, NGOs, and social impact entrepreneurs to exchange ideas, insights, and practical solutions.Bridge global and local perspectives
+• Create opportunities for collaboration for practitioners, researchers, NGOs, and social entrepreneurs, and more.

-Connect discussions to global frameworks such as the UN Sustainable Development Goals, while exploring pathways defined by local contexts and communities.
+• Bridge local and global perspectives Connecting discussions to global frameworks such as the UN Sustainable Development Goals alongside locally defined priorities.

 Format: